 Philosophy of State, Philosophy of Law, Philosophy of Community, Technology and the Human Condition, Feminist Philosophy, Marx and Marxism, History and Philosophy of Crime and Punishment, Africana Philosophy

-Philosophy of Mind, Philosophy of Science, Philosophy of the Environment, Metaphysics, Epistemology, Philosophy of Language, Twentieth Century Anglo-American Philosophy, Early Modern Philosophy, Phenomenology and Existentialism, Biomedical Ethics, upper-division course in Natural Science, Social Science or Engineering
+Philosophy of Mind, Philosophy of Science, Philosophy of the Environment, Metaphysics, Epistemology, Philosophy of Language, Twentieth Century Anglo-American Philosophy, Early Modern Philosophy, Phenomenology and Existentialism, Biomedical Ethics, a single upper-division course in Natural Science, Social Science or Engineering (one non-philosophy class may be counted for this track)